kkitsara/Udacity_Capstone_Sparkify/README.md

 5. Modeling
    - On this session we execute the ML Model.
    First of all, we try to apply scalability techniques, by converting the KPIs to vectors and then scaling them properly.
-   Then we create the features and the label objects that will be used as input in the ML algorythms.
+   Then we create the features and the label objects that will be used as input in the ML algorithms.
-   Then we split the data into train and test datasets Then we perform the training and test of 4 different ML clasification algorythms GBT, Random Forest, Logistic Regression and SVMand
+   Then we split the data into train and test datasets Then we perform the training and test of 4 different ML classification algorithms GBT, Random Forest, Logistic Regression and SVM
    Then we evaluate them and compare the results

    We perform all the above steps with several different combinations of interesting KPIs, we store the results and eventualy we choose the best algorythm and the